 Indirect exposure of the KU812 cell-line to liposomal nanomaterials was performed via the use of healthy human plasma as an intermediary (Figure 2).
 Whole blood samples were extracted from three healthy volunteers, using K2EDTA as an anticoagulant.
 This was followed by acquisition of platelet-poor plasma through centrifuge (2500xg, 10 minutes) (Sultan, 2010).
-All samples were inspected to confirm absence of indicators of hem10olysis, and samples exhibiting such signs were removed from testing.
+All samples were inspected to confirm absence of indicators of hemolysis, and samples exhibiting such signs were removed from testing.
 Remaining samples were pooled to create a uniform solution for testing.
 Specimens were then combined with equal measures of veronal buffer and test material (diluted in PBS).
 An additional control sample was also prepared which was incubated within 100% untreated plasma.
 They were then incubated for 30 minutes (37oC and 5% CO2).
 Following this, KU812s were seeded at densities of 1x106 cell/mL within the treated serum and incubated for a further 24-hours before labelling and analysis.